 - Leases: Keep until you've moved out and have received your deposit back from the landlord.

 - Home improvement receipts: Keep until the home is sold.

 - Vehicle records: Keep until the boat, car, or motorcycle is sold.

 How to Get Rid of Documents

-If documents are still "active" i.e., you need to hold onto them for reference and establish a simple home filing system.
-This means filing documents by topic and then shredding them once they are no longer in use.
+If documents are still "active"—you need to hold onto them for reference—place them in your home filing system by topic.
+Only shred them once they are no longer in use.

 What Documents to Shred

-If you're done with these documents and no longer need them, here's what to shred (everything else you can just recycle)
+When you're done with these documents and no longer need them, feel free to shred them:

 - ATM receipts